Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Preliminary results and approximation scheme

-In other words, $v(S)$ is the optimal dual objective value when we restrict all barycenter support to be $S$ instead of the full optimal support.
+Equivalently, $v(S)$ is the optimal barycenter value when all tuplewise barycenter locations are restricted to $S$.

-When the candidate support size $|S|$ is polynomial in $n$ and $k$, the restricted MOT dual \eqref{eq_MOT-D_S_p} can be solved in polynomial time, since its separation oracle admits a closed-form evaluation.. \begin{lemma} Given a candidate dual vector $\bm{\gamma}$ for \eqref{eq_MOT-D_S_p}, feasibility of $\bm{\gamma}$ can be checked in time $O(k n |S| d)$.
+When $|S|$ is polynomial in the input size, the restricted dual can be solved in polynomial time since its separation problem decomposes across marginals. \begin{lemma} Given a candidate dual vector $\bm{\gamma}$ for \eqref{eq_MOT-D_S_p}, feasibility of $\bm{\gamma}$ can be checked in time $O(k n |S| d)$.
 Therefore, the restricted MOT dual \eqref{eq_MOT-D_S_p} can be solved in time $\tilde{O}(n^3k^3d|S|)$. \end{lemma} \begin{proof} We observe that the fact that $\bm{\gamma}$ is feasible to \eqref{eq_MOT-D_S_p} is equivalent to

-which is equivalent to the equivalent two-stage minimization problem:
+which is equivalent to the following two-stage minimization problem:

 Note that the inner minimization problem can be decomposed for each $i\in [k]$ when $\ell\in [|S|]$ is fixed.
 Let us define the cost $c_{ij_i\ell}=\lambda_i\|\bm{w}_{\ell}-\hat{\bm{x}}_{ij_i}\|_2^2-\gamma_{ij_i}$.
 Then for each $i \in [k]$, let $j_i^*(\ell)\in \arg\min_{j_i}c_{ij_i\ell}$.
 Next, we solve the outer minimization by picking the $\ell^*$ such that $\ell^*\in \arg\min_{\ell\in [|S|]}\sum_{i\in [k]}c_{ij_i^*(\ell)\ell}.$